lmuntaner/tech-introduction-product-people/docs/networking/auth.md

 ## How to authenticate a user

-Headers are used to authenticate a client.
+Headers are also used to authenticate a client.

 Either by using a custom or a standard header (Authorization or Cookie).